Mara3l/gooddata-nextjs/README.md

 npm run refresh-md
 ```

-*The succesful result is: The result generated from workspace with id <your-workspace-id> is located at <your-project-folder>/app/gooddata-export.ts*
+The succesful result is: *The result generated from workspace with id <your-workspace-id> is located at <your-project-folder>/app/gooddata-export.ts*.

 ### Step 7: Add styles